Consumer Proposal and Personal Bankruptcy - What are they and what's the difference?

 A Brief Overview of Our Services

-When you meet with us at one of our offices in Toronto, Mississauga, Brampton, Scarborough or Woodbridge, one of the following options will be available to you, depending on the severity of your problem:
+When you meet with us at one of our offices in Toronto, Mississauga, Brampton, Scarborough or Don Mills, one of the following options will be available to you, depending on the severity of your problem:

 A consumer proposal is simply a settlement with your creditors.
-With the assistance of a bankruptcy trustee, you are making a monthly payment towards repaying some of your debts.
+With the assistance of a Licensed Insolvency Trustee, you are making a monthly payment towards repaying some of your debts.
 The trustee designs a payment plan that you can afford and that your creditors will accept.

 A successful consumer proposal will allow you to avoid bankruptcy and minimize the effect on your credit rating.
 When you file a consumer proposal, your creditors will be stopped from taking most legal steps to recover their debts from you; for example, imposing wage garnishees.
 We will contact your creditors directly.